Signs Burglars Are Casing a House

 Flyers, in the world of house break-ins, are markers.
 They are used for two purposes.
 The first purpose is to mark the house to show which house is going to be the target, since one-third of burglars won’t target the home alone.
 The second purpose is to see who gets home earliest.
 When a homeowner arrives home, most will remove the flyer from the door.
 The leftover flyers then become a beacon to show burglars which homeowners return home the latest.
 If you do see a flyer on your door, remove it as quickly as possible.

-If you see markings on the sidewalk in front of your home, it could be a sign that a burglar has targeted your home.
+Markings are surefire signs that burglars are casing a house.
 The marking will usually be a simple ‘x’ drawn in chalk or one straight line.
 The marking puts the target on your home and alerts the burglar’s companion that your home is the one to break into.
 If you see a target in front of your home, erase it, and then make sure that multiple people are home for the next several days.

 If you think that your home is being cased by burglars, it’s always better to be safe.
 Watch closely for the signs that your home is in danger and then protect your home.
 If you have a home security system, you should make sure that it is armed.
 You should also station someone in your home to make sure that someone is always inside.
 If you have a dog, let your dog play in the yard and guard the house.